 - Not have received another KCP Fellowship award for the same degree level (master's or doctorate)

-Preferred applicants will also be traditionally underrepresented in their field of study, especially at the graduate level and in the professoriate.
+Applications are encouraged from individuals who are traditionally underrepresented in their field of study, especially at the graduate level and in the professoriate.

-Director of Graduate Marketing & Advancement
+Director of Graduate Enrollment Services

 Administration Building 409